wisp-lang/wisp/Readme.md

 #### Functions

-Wisp functions are JS functions
+Wisp functions are JavaScript functions

 ```clojure
 (fn [x] (+ x 1))
 ```

-Wisp functions can have names, just as in JS
+Wisp functions can have names, just as in JavaScript

 ```clojure
 (fn increment [x] (+ x 1))
 ```

 Wisp functions can also contain documentation and some metadata.
-Note: Docstrings and metadata are not presented in compiled JS yet, but in the future they will compile to comments associated with function.
+Note: Docstrings and metadata are not presented in compiled JavaScript yet, but in the future they will compile to comments associated with function.

 ```clojure